ZuXiang7/ZuXiang7.github.io/philsgreatmaze.md

 ## Description

-This is a 2D game project made where we used a school in-house library(Alpha Engine) to develop a game engine.
+***[Phil's Great Maze](https://games.digipen.edu/games/phil-s-great-maze)*** is a 2D game project made where we used a school in-house library(Alpha Engine) to develop a game engine.
 The project spans over 1 semester(3 months) and is completed in a group of 4.

 ## Role / What I worked on